DomiGames/xbot/README.md

 ollama list
 ```
 ###  3. Test Ollama
-Test TinyLlama in your terminal:bash
+Test TinyLlama in your terminal:
 ```bash
 ollama run tinyllama
 ```
 Enter:
 ```bash
 Generate a short reply (up to 50 characters) about anime.
 ```